 It is important to note that it does take time before the results of PRP treatment are noticeable.
 In some cases, it may be necessary to come in for follow-up treatments.
 Your practitioner will let you know how many treatment sessions will be best for you, depending on your particular needs and aesthetic goals.

 Are there any side-effects?

-PRP injections are generally considered safe, and they require very little, if any, downtime.
+PRP injections are generally require very little, if any, downtime.
 There are, however, a few possible side-effects.
 Some of the potential risks of the treatment include nerve injuries; infection; tissue damage; bruising; and pain at the site of injection.
 Your practitioner will discuss these side-effects with you at your initial consultation and address any questions or concerns that you have.

 Because PRP comes directly from the patient’s own body, the risk of allergic reaction is extremely low.
 This is one of the key benefits of the treatment.